-The following table lists the properties that are part of the DBPROPSET\QUERYEXT property set.
+The following table lists the properties that are part of the DBPROPSET_QUERYEXT property set.

 Value Meaning DBPROP_USECONTENTINDEX 0x00000002 Use the inverted index to optimize the speed of evaluating content restrictions at the cost of the index possibly being out of date.
 Value MUST be a VT_BOOL.
 If TRUE, the server is allowed to fail these queries.
-DBPROP_DEFERNONINDEXEDTRIMMING 0x00000003 Some operations, such as filtering by scope or security, can be expensive.
+DBPROP_DEFERNONINDEXEDTRIMMING Some operations, such as filtering by scope or security, can be

+Value Meaning 0x0000003 expensive.
 This flag indicates that it is acceptable to defer this filtering until the results are actually requested.
 Value MUST be a VT_BOOL.
 DBPROP_USEEXTENDEDDBTYPES 0x00000004 Indicates whether the client supports VT_VECTOR data types.
 If TRUE, the client supports VT_VECTOR; if FALSE, the server is to convert VT_VECTOR data types to VT_ARRAY data types.
-The value

-Value Meaning

-MUST be a VT_BOOL.

-DBPROP_FIRSTROWS 0x00000007 If TRUE, the indexing service should return the first rows that match.
-If FALSE, then rows should by default be returned in order of descending rank.
+The value MUST be a VT_BOOL.
+DBPROP_FIRSTROWS 0x00000007 If TRUE, the indexing service returns the first rows that match.
+If FALSE, then rows by default are returned in order of descending rank.
 Value MUST be a VT_BOOL.

-The following table lists the properties that are part of the DBPROPSET\CIFRMWRKCORE\EXT property set.
+The following table lists the properties that are part of the DBPROPSET_CIFRMWRKCORE_EXT property set.

 Value Meaning DBPROP_MACHINE 0x00000002 Specifies the names of the computers on which a query is to be processed.
 The value MUST be either VT_BSTR or VT_ARRAY VT_BSTR.
 DBPROP_CLIENT_CLSID 0x00000003 Specifies a connection constant for the indexing service.
-The value may be a VT_CLSID containing 0x2A4880706FD911D0A80800A0C906241A or VT_ARRAY of STRINGS with value {2A488070-6FD9-11D0-A808-00A0C906241A}.
+The value can be a VT_CLSID containing 0x2A4880706FD911D0A80800A0C906241A or VT_ARRAY of STRINGS with value {2A488070-6FD9-11D0-A808-00A0C906241A}.

-The following table lists properties that are part of the DBPROPSET\MSIDXS\ROWSETEXT property set.
+The following table lists properties that are part of the DBPROPSET_MSIDXS_ROWSETEXT property set.

-Value Meaning MSIDXSPROP_ROWSETQUERYSTATUS 0x00000002 Specifies that the client is interested in rowset status.
+Value Meaning MSIDXSPROP_ROWSETQUERYSTATUS 0x000000002 Specifies that the client is interested in rowset status.
 Value MUST be set to 0.
 MSIDXSPROP_COMMAND_LOCALE_STRING 0x00000003 Specifies locale ID string for the query.
 MSIDXSPROP_QUERY_RESTRICTION 0x00000004 Ignored by the server.
 MUST be set to an empty BSTR.